Deep-Symmetry/beat-link-trigger/README.md

 # beat-link-trigger

-An application to trigger a MIDI event when CDJs start playing tracks, as an example of how to work with [beat-link](https://github.com/brunchboy/beat-link#beat-link).
+An application to trigger MIDI events when CDJs start playing tracks, as an example of how to work with [beat-link](https://github.com/brunchboy/beat-link#beat-link).

 ## Usage